Our Approach

 Timeframe for Applying

-– December 1 for April review (reports due December 1, 2023)
+– December 1 application deadline for April review

-Fall Cycle 2023
+Fall Cycle

-– July 1 for October review (reports due June 1, 2024)
+– June 1 application deadline for October review

 Only completed applications from eligible organizations will be considered for funding during their home cycle timeline.
 Applicants that miss reporting and application deadlines will be asked to wait a year before applying.
 Strict adherence to these deadlines is critical to ensure the agency can apply for support annually.